 Uganda is located in East Africa and lies across the equator, about 800 kilometres inland from the Indian Ocean.
-It lies between Latitude 1o 29' South and 4o 12' North of the Equator as well as Longitude 29° 34' East and 35° 0' East of Greenwich.
+It lies between 1° 29' South and 4° 12' North latitude, 29° 34' East and 35° 0' East longitude.
 The country is landlocked, bordered by Kenya in the East; South Sudan in the North; Democratic Republic of Congo in the West; Tanzania in the South; and Rwanda in South West.
 It has a total area of 241,551 square kilometres, of which the land area covers 200,523 square kilometres.